 Once you have your campaigns built, how do you get them into your Google Ads account?
 Use Google Ads Editor!
-It may initially seem like complex software if you're not used to it, but this step-by-step guide will help you easily transfer your campaigns and get them into your account.
+It may seem like a difficult program to use if you're not used to it, but this step-by-step guide will help you get your campaigns into your account easily.

 Your first step: once you've built your campaign, when you're on the Preview & Export tab, click the button to copy your keywords.